A family not only gives you love and support – physically and emotionally – but it can also help you financially.

 But making use of these provisions only on themselves is not only selfish but also imprudent.
 If you can spend on your family, invest for their health and future, and even given them gifts or loans, then you can make substantial savings in your overall tax liability.

 When you save tax by making use of provisions applicable with regards to family, you not only get tax refunds, but you also get higher post-tax returns on any investments you make in their names.
-Though, all such expenses, investments, and gifts or loans are not admissible for rebates and deduction under the IT act.
+Though, all such expenses, investments, gifts, or loans are not admissible for rebates and deduction under the IT act.
 Certain rules govern what and up to how much is eligible for rebates and deductions.

 Family help you reduce tax liability